 In order for a case manager to have the authority to develop, implement, and monitor plans of care in the best interest of the participant, the case manager shall not have a conflict of interest.
 To address conflicts of interest, DHCF has implemented exclusions for case managers, which are outlined in Chapter 45 of the Department of Health's Medicaid Rules.
 Relatives (defined as biological parents, step parents, or adoptive parents) and legally authorized representatives, shall not provide case management services.
 Additionally, case managers shall not serve participants to whom they are related by blood or marriage within the third degree.
-Relationships within the third degree include the spouse; mother, father, sister, or brother in-law; children (including step and adoptive); siblings; grand and great grandparents; and aunts, uncles, nieces or nephews.
-The case manager cannot live with the participant and/or LAR, or with any provider listed on the participants plan of care.
+Relationships within the third degree include the spouse; mother, father, sister, or brother in-law; children (including step and adoptive); siblings; grand and great grandparents; and aunts, uncles, nieces or nephews.The case manager cannot live with the participant and/or LAR, or with any provider listed on the participant's plan of care.

-DHCF may establish caseload limits to ensure the case manager effectively coordinates services with all participants on his or her caseload.
+If a case manager serves as a guardian, they cannot, as a case manager, be associated with providers of their ward.
+DHCF may establish caseload limits to ensure the case manager effectively coordinates services with all participants on their caseload.